jgonzaga35/generic/README.md

 Finally, fix your code in reduce to handle this parallelism.

 > Very little code has to be written here, don't overcomplicate it.

+Finally, is this actually faster?
+Try running it on 1000 items and [using a timer](https://docs.oracle.com/javase/7/docs/api/java/util/Timer.html).
+Write your conclusions in `answers.md`

 ## Submission